Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 **SLR Crossing from SLR-0 to SLR-1**

+.. note:: SLR crossing registers are added to improve timing closure and alleviate routing congestion of long resources.

 29. Add two instances of **AXI Register Slice** IP to handle the SLR crossing from SLR-0 to SLR-1.

 30. Right-click the Register Slice IP and select **Block Properties** and rename as ``axi_register_slice_1_s1``.